artursniegowski/Blog_website_Flask_ready_for_Heroku/README.md

-# 13_Blog_website_heroku_ready_part_V
+# Blog_website_Flask_Heroku_ready
 This is a fully-fledged blog website that is ready to be published and launched on Heroku (https://www.heroku.com/).
-It's an upgraded version of the previous blog website (10_RESTful_Blog_website_part_IV).
 The blog was developed using the Python framework Flask.
 The styling was done with the help of additional Bootstrap templates (https://startbootstrap.com/previews/clean-blog), Flask-Bootstrap, Bootstrap, and CSS.
 Some extra functionality like registering and authenticating users was added, as well as the ability for authenticated users to comment on blog posts. </br>
 The main features are:</br>
 - RESTful Blog: with the blog you will be able to create new posts, edit and delete existing posts from the database (Flask HTTP requests and forms WTF).
 Only the admin user (id = 1), the first user to register on the blog, will have these rights. </br>
 - Authentication-users for the website and giving different permissions.
 There will be 3 groups that are distinguished: admin, logged users, and anonymous users (not logged in). </br>